Anti-Bribery for Sales · Module 2 of 2

 Decision Point 3 of 3

-The bid goes out Friday.
-The Linsel near-miss is on the file.
-Joe's eighteen-month register gap is a separate question Iona wants on her desk Monday.
-Iona has asked for a recommendation that BD and Compliance both put their names on, so it lands as a joint paper, not a Compliance edict.
-What does the recommendation say about giving-side hospitality, specifically?
+Bid goes out Friday.
+Linsel near-miss is on the file.
+Joe's eighteen-month register gap is on Iona's desk Monday.
+She wants a joint BD-and-Compliance paper, not a Compliance edict.
+What does it say about giving-side hospitality?

 What do you put in place?